Dublin city center

 For the last night in town, I recommend you head back to the city center and have dinner first, then head to a pub for a last drink.

-If, after dinner, you feel like a local Irish pub experience, this area is also generous of options.
+If, after dinner, you feel like a local Irish pub experience, you can go to traditional or modern.

-I hope you enjoyed this itinerary to se Dublin in 2 days and gave you some good ideas.
+I hope you enjoyed this itinerary to see Dublin in 2 days and gave you some good ideas.
 Safe Ireland travel planning!